Who can write?

 To Be Clear

-Although the choice of subject and reporting style is at the discretion of the contributing citizen reporter, Wyoming/Kentwood NOW may limit or remove certain content that violates the integrity of character, individuals, groups or sequence of facts.
+Although the choice of subject and reporting style is at the discretion of the contributing writer, Wyoming/Kentwood NOW may limit or remove certain content that violates the integrity of character, individuals, groups or sequence of facts.

 Upon submitting content to Wyoming/Kentwood NOW contributors represent and warrant that they have obtained all necessary permissions and rights from third parties to legally distribute the material, including names, quotes and photos.
 All volunteer contributors agree to accept complete liability for their submission; fully attesting that there is nothing illegal in or about their content and that they alone are responsible for any claims to the contrary.